-^{} Machine totals would be whatever the optical scanner indicates on the final tape, total here is for example only.
+^{} Machine totals should be copied directly from the optical scanner's tape.
+The totals here are for illustration only.

 2. Voter makes an invalid correction on the ballot...

 OFFICE → PARTY ↓ 1 FIRST SELECTMAN 2 SELECTMAN REPUBLICAN ABRAHAM LINCOLN 1A DWIGHT EISENHOWER DEMOCRATIC GEORGE WASHINGTON 1B U. S. GRANT O 2B